rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 And most striking, there's even references to other gods.
 While modern Christians view the idea of mythological gods as fairy tales, they must ignore their own Bibles while doing so.
-Ancient Christians understood all of these biblical references to other gods as being created (usually fallen) spirits.
+Ancient Christians understood all of these biblical references to foreign "gods" as being created spirits (usually fallen angels).

 Interestingly, the Bible continually references these spiritual beings as if we already know what they are.
 There's no explanation of angels or demons or devils, and no articulated taxonomy about this hierarchy of spirits.